-Korean cleaner strikes gold with bin find
+Korean cleaner may lose on gold bar find

-S Korean cleaner may become rich after finding gold in bin
+S Korean cleaner may lose out after finding gold in bin

-A South Korean cleaner may be set to inherit a fortune in gold after an unexpected find in a rubbish bin, it's reported.
+A South Korean cleaner may miss out on a fortune in gold after an unexpected find in a rubbish bin, it's reported.

 According to The Korea Times, a cleaner found seven gold bars worth a total 350 million won (£240,000; $330,000) whilst emptying a rubbish bin at Incheon International Airport on 26 April.